tgiovansili/density_profile/README.md

 - Use **`Calculate_Density_Profile.ipynb`** to compute electron density profiles for your desired voltage configurations.
 - Use **`Calculate_Density_Profile_cupy.ipynb`** if you have a GPU.
+> ⚠️ **Note:** Please note that there may be more effective ways to optimize the program using `njit` or `cupy` more appropriately than what we implemented above.
+It is important **not to use** `njit` and `cupy` together.
+`njit` compiles functions to run on the CPU, while `cupy` manages data on the GPU.
+Using only `cupy` may result in longer execution times, depending on the situation.
+(Here is a link where this issue is discussed: [https://github.com/numba/numba/issues/8784](https://github.com/numba/numba/issues/8784))

+>
 This notebook includes an example with the following settings:

 - $V_\mathrm{ib} = 10$ V